SDakshit/TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe game in python
+This is a basic two player Tic Tac Toe Game in Python. ✏ We will take the user's choice as input and accordingly proceed with the game.